OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - The attestation response should be sent to the server for the verification and following checks should be performed for the verification of the key attestation response:
   - Verify the certificate chain, up to the root and perform certificate sanity checks such as validity, integrity and trustworthiness.
 Check on Google mantained [Certificate Revocation Status List](https://developer.android.com/training/articles/security-key-attestation#root_certificat "Certificate Revocation Status List") if none of the cerificates in the chain was revoked.
   - Check if the root certificate is signed with the Google attestation root key which makes the attestation process trustworthy.
-  - Extract the attestation certificate extension data, which appears within the first element of the certificate chain and perform the following checks:
+  - Extract the attestation [certificate extension data](https://developer.android.com/training/articles/security-key-attestation#certificate_schema "Certificate extension data schema"), which appears within the first element of the certificate chain and perform the following checks:
     - Verify that the attestation challenge is having the same value which was generated at the server while initiating the attestation process.
     - Verify the signature in the key attestation response.
-    - Now check the security level of the Keymaster to determine if the device has secure key storage mechanism.
+    - Verify the security level of the Keymaster to determine if the device has secure key storage mechanism.
 Keymaster is a piece of software that runs in the security context and provides all the secure keystore operations.
 The security level will be one of `Software`, `TrustedEnvironment` or `StrongBox`.
+The client supports hardware-level key attestation if security level is `TrustedEnvironment` or `StrongBox` and attestation certificate chain contains a root certificate singed with Google attestation root key.
+    - Verify client's status to ensure full chain of trust - verified boot key, locked bootloader and verified boot state.
-    - Additionally, you can check the attestation security level which will be one of Software, TrustedEnvironment or StrongBox to check how the attestation certificate was generated.
-Also, some other checks pertaining to keys can be made such as purpose, access time, authentication requirement, etc. to verify the key attributes.
+    - Additionally, you can verify the key pair's attributes such as purpose, access time, authentication requirement, etc.

+> Note, if for any reason that process fails, it means that the key is not in security hardware.
+That does not mean that the key is compromised

 The typical example of Android Keystore attestation response looks like this: